max-russo-com/mx2/README.md

 It simply defines a **secure, portable, inspectable container** for storing them.

+## 🔐 How MX² Works (High-Level Model)

+MX² uses a simple but powerful three-layer model:

+1. **Password** – the only secret the user must remember.
+   It does *not* generate cryptographic material; it simply unlocks the container.

+2. **MX² Container** – a portable encrypted vault that stores a JSON record
+   (named **MAXREC**) containing long-term secret material.
+   The container is encrypted with key material derived from the password
+   (via SHA-256 → Argon2id → XChaCha20-Poly1305).

+3. **Secret Phrases (p1, p2)** – two high-entropy phrases stored *inside* MAXREC.
+   These phrases act as the **root secret**, allowing applications to deterministically
+   derive unlimited encryption keys, authentication keys, or identity material.

+No private keys are stored on disk.
+All keys are derived on demand from `p1` and `p2` and disappear after use.

 ## ✨ What MX² does

 MX² uses a user password to **encrypt and protect** a JSON payload containing